 9 Project Demonstration.

 As part of the Final Report Submission, you will be required to carry out a demonstration and oral defense of your project to your panel.
-This exercise will take place of your date and time to attend.
+This exercise will take place during the revision week before the examination period Tuesday 7 May to Friday 10 May inclusive.
+Notification of your date and time to attend will be snet via email.
 It is your responsibility to ensure all facilities needed to demonstrate your project are in place for the date and time allocated.

 Note: Failure to attend your demonstration will result in a non- submission being recorded against the entire project module.